yale-redcap/yes3-exporter/documents/userguide.md

 4. The log contains information about the exports.
 Detailed information can be found by clicking on the ![](media/yes3_inspector_icon.png)icon.

    <img src="media/YES3_logs_select_v1.gif" width="75%">
+   a.
+You may also click **‘Inspect’** to obtain detailed information about the export settings and variables.

 5. Click ![](media/download_icon.png)to download the log.